2009 Namibian general election

 General elections were held in Namibia on 27–28 November 2009.
 They were the fourth general elections since independence and the fifth democratic elections.
 Voting ended on 28 November and official election results, released on 4 December, showed that Hifikepunye Pohamba and his SWAPO Party were re-elected, each with over 75% of the vote.
 Prior to the election, the South West Africa People's Organization (SWAPO) was widely expected to score a landslide victory, with the Rally for Democracy and Progress (RDP) considered SWAPO's biggest challenger.
-Fourteen political parties competed for seats in the National Assembly of Namibia, and twelve candidates ran for the Presidency.
+Fourteen political parties competed for seats in the National Assembly of Namibia, and twelve candidates ran for the presidency.

 Parties

 SWAPO

 The ruling SWAPO party set a goal of winning all 72 seats in the National Assembly and controlling the NA "until the second coming of Jesus Christ".
-At the SWAPO party congress in November 2007, current President Hifikepunye Pohamba was elected President of SWAPO and also received the party's nomination for President in 2009.
+At the SWAPO party congress in November 2007, the incumbent president Hifikepunye Pohamba was elected president of SWAPO and also received the party's nomination for president in 2009.
 SWAPO ended up winning 54 seats, a one-seat loss from the third National Assembly.

 RDP

 This was the first general election for the Rally for Democracy and Progress.
-The party's nominee for President was Hidipo Hamutenya, a former government minister of SWAPO.
+The party's nominee for president was Hidipo Hamutenya, a former government minister of SWAPO.
 The RDP was considered the main opposition to the ruling SWAPO.
 It gained eight seats in the National Assembly and became the Official Opposition.

 NUDO

-On 16 October 2009, the National Unity Democratic Organisation (NUDO) was the first political party to officially submit their candidate, Kuaima Riruako, for President.
+On 16 October 2009, the National Unity Democratic Organisation (NUDO) was the first political party to officially submit their candidate, Kuaima Riruako, for president.